 Victor Acevedo is an artist best known for his digital work involving printmaking and photography.
 However, since 2007 his primary focus has been working with video and producing (electronic) visual music works.
-As an ongoing practice, Acevedo still issues signed limited edition prints, but now the prints are from still images sourced from his video work.
+As an ongoing practice, Acevedo issues signed limited edition prints of still images sourced from his video work.
 His hybrid imagery tends to combine figuration with geometrical abstraction and sometimes it’s just pure abstraction.
 Recently Acevedo has ventured into the NFT space.
 You can find his first collection called 'Anonymous Real-time' on OpenSea.

 Acevedo is considered a desktop computer art pioneer as he was an early adopter of pre-Windows personal computer (IBM PC) software to create fine art in the early 1980s.
 He now works primarily on the Apple Macintosh platform.
 He has shown his work in over 120 group and solo art exhibitions in the U.S. and Internationally since 1982.

 Acevedo’s key early influences were Cézanne, Picasso, M.C.
 Escher, Salvador Dali, Fritjof Capra and Buckminster Fuller.
 A deep study of their work and ideas, led him to the genesis of his space-frame & polyhedral graphical metaphor.
 It is a kind of ‘geometrical Surrealism’ and it is quite evident in his early traditional media work.
 It has a metaphysical bent, juxtaposing figuration with non-objective form.
 This interplay of geometry and a contemporary Surrealism carries over into both his digital print and video work.
 His digital work could also be classified as 'Techspressionism'.